 Miss M loved it.
 She preferred the dancing to the singing and was amazed at how loud the singers were without microphones.
 She enjoyed the ceremony of the whole experience and wants to go again one day.

-In the end, we left before it was over – somewhere near the end of Act 3.
+We left before it was over – somewhere near the end of Act 3.

 Miss M wasn’t bored, she was tired.
 The opera in Verona does not start until the sun goes down, which meant about 9 p.m. in our case.
 Miss M had tried to get comfortable and was quite happy to nap while we watched the opera to the end.
 In the end, the ‘opera singers’ were too loud and kept waking her up, forcing us to leave.